This post may contain affiliate links. Please read my disclosure policy.

 - Use good quality butter, softened at room temperature.

-- If the cookie dough starts to split or crack when rolling out, it’s just a little too cold.
+- If the sugar cookie dough starts to split or crack when rolling out, it’s just a little too cold.
 Let it rest another minute to warm and try again.

 - After rolling scraps a few times, the extras may become a little too soft to use.
 Place the dough scraps on a plate in the refrigerator for a few minutes before rolling again.